grimb300/wordpress-docker-compose/README.md

 - Automate the installation more.
 This still requires some amount of editing config files before the initial install.
 - Create a local proxy so launching an environment automatically chooses an open port AND allows using names (example: wp-test-env.dev)
+- Figure out how to keep testsuite_wp permissions 'drwxrwxrwt' instead of having to chmod 1777 it